matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 <!--Since PQCs typically involve both single-qubit and two-qubit gates, assuming a roughly uniform distribution on typical circuit, we conclude that circuits on Helmi should be shallow circuit of ~20 total gates in total.-->

-There is another important factor due to qubit relaxation times.
+There is another important factor due to qubit's relaxation times.
-However,  worst case scenario for middle Q3 qubit, with the worst decoherence time is $\approx 10\mu s$; and gates performances around $ 100-120 ns$ is still giving much softer limits on around 80 gates (while most of the qubits have higher times), so we can neglect it here.
+However, in the worst case scenario for middle Q3 qubit, the worst decoherence time is $\approx 10\mu s$, while gates performances around $ 100-120$ ns.
+It is still giving much softer limits on $~80$ gates (while most of the qubits have higher times), so we can neglect it here.

 ## Reinforcement Learning for PQC Structure Search